5c077m4n/http-responder/readme.md

 `hr.isHR(res)` checks if the res object is of type HttpResponder.

-`hr.improve(err)` creates a new HttpResponder based on the `err: Error` param (with a status code of 500 unless different in the err object).
+`hr.improve(err)` returns a new HttpResponder based on the `err: Error` param (with a status code of 500 unless different in the err object).

 Static response functions: